Waka Flocka Flame: 2013–present: Flockaveli 2

-Controversy
+Artistry

+Lyrically, Malphurs' music has been described as "celebratory, aggressive, hedonistic, rebellious [and] silly".
+The personality Malphurs employs has been described as "rowdy".

+Despite it being his profession, Malphurs has frequently condemned his rapping ability.
+He has released a series of mixtapes titled I Can't Rap, and often discredits any form of esteem in his lyrics.
+In 2023, he referred to himself as a "fucked up rapper", deeming that his choice in production often compensated for this.

+Feud with Gucci Mane

 On March 15, 2013, Gucci Mane announced that frequent collaborator and close friend Waka Flocka Flame was "dropped" from 1017 Brick Squad Records.
 The two rappers proceeded to throw insults back and forth on Twitter.
 Though it was reported that Gucci's Twitter account was hacked, Waka stated, "Dont let da media fool u.
 This shit real Shawty."
 On March 27, 2013, during an MTV Jams interview with Sway Calloway, Waka explained that he would never do music nor business with Gucci ever again.
 Neither of the rappers have explained where the controversy originated from.
 Waka has stated, "I guess we both be at the finish line we just going our own routes.
 That's all I can say.
 What's the reason?
 Sometimes it's none of your fuckin' business what's the reason.
 Just understand two men went they own ways but it's no problem."
 In October 2013, Waka Flocka released a diss track towards Gucci Mane titled "Ice Cream".

 On November 19, 2013, it was revealed Gucci Mane had filed a lawsuit against Waka Flocka Flame, Waka's mother Debra Antney, OJ Da Juiceman, rapper Khia Stone and producer Zaytoven.
 The lawsuit accuses the parties of fraud, racketeering, and breach of contract.
 According to Gucci Mane, Waka's mother Antney took control of his 1017 Brick Squad Records, LLC., without permission, and used it to create three separate offshoot labels.
 Gucci also accused the parties in the lawsuit of withholding royalties and inflating the cost of label expenditures.
 In his lawsuit, Gucci Mane also says that Antney took more than the typical 20 percent management fee.
 Gucci Mane also alleges that Antney's actions led to his having money and tax problems.

 Waka Flocka Flame would post a tweet on September 20, 2014, to his verified Twitter account that included an old picture of himself and Gucci Mane with the caption "… #NoBeef ", confirming that the two had buried the hatchet.

 In a February 2017 BBC Radio interview, Waka Flocka addressed his relationship with Gucci Mane, questioning his former mentor's street credibility and nixing the possibility of a Brick Squad reunion.
 Several days later, Waka released "Was My Dawg", a diss track aimed at Gucci Mane, with cover art featuring the other rapper's silhouette.